lalcebo/docker-traefik-https/README.md

 ## Introduction

-Traefik v2 on localhost with HTTPS support using **local.dev** domain.
-This project creates different server app containers to use for your projects on local like MySQL, MariaDB, Redis, Memcached or another.
+`Traefik` on localhost with HTTPS support, using **.test** domain.
+This project creates different services containers to use for your projects on local like MySQL, MariaDB, Redis, Memcached or another.

 ### Requirements